 In the bath or shower, soap is difficult to get a lather with hardwater and instead of feeling slippery it seems difficult to wash.
 Your hair, in particular, starts to matt together and it's difficult to run your fingers through your wet hair.
 When your hair dries it feels sticky and clings together because the calcium and magnesium compounds have not been removed from the hair fibres but are acting like glues.
 Your skin may be clammy because the calcium/magnesium precipitate absorbs moisture, and may also leave the skin drier than usual.

 In the bath, there are tell-tale signs of the high water mark and the hand basin gets a greasy film over the surface of the porcelain.
 It requires cleaning with some of the special products because this scum is insoluble in water.
 Shower screens and tiles get a matt appearance (dull) and appear to have a coating that will increase in thickness over time, unless removed.
 It is usual to use a proprietary product to remove this 'grunge'.
 These products are usually acidic to dissolve the calcium and magnesium precipitate.

-Inside pipe, hard water leaves an insoluble deposit of calcium and magnesium carbonates and over time may completely clog up the pipe.
-In hot water services, in the electric kettle or coffee making machines, the calcium deposits on the heating element and can build up to a stage that the water is no longer in contact with the element, the element overheats and explodes.
+Inside pipes hard water leaves an insoluble deposit (scale) of calcium and magnesium carbonates and over time may completely clog up the pipe.
+In hot water services, in the electric kettle or coffee making machines, and industrial boilers, the calcium deposits on the heating element and can build up to a stage that the water is no longer in contact with the element, the element overheats and explodes.